Orange Sky, Rising Water

 Description

-From deeply unpromising marshy beginnings, the Netherlands grew into a naval, imperial, artistic, cultural, economic, scientific, agricultural and footballing superpower.
+From unpromising marshy beginnings, the Netherlands grew into a maritime, cultural, economic, scientific, agricultural and footballing superpower.
 How did it get there?

-Journalist Nicholas Walton paints a vivid portrait of one of the world’s most remarkable places.
-Drawing on interviews and his own years living in the Netherlands, as well as Dutch history and popular culture, he tells a story of floods and riots, engineering brilliance and wartime treachery.
-Through ten walks around their towns and cities, fields and beaches, he reveals how the Dutch built a system that organised politics and tamed the water.
-But now, the country faces an unpredictable future: sea levels are rising, and extreme weather is swelling the rivers that cut across this flat land.
-At the same time, farmers are protesting with their tractors on the streets and voters are voicing their discontent over everything from immigration and inequality to a dysfunctional housing market.
+Journalist Nicholas Walton paints a vivid portrait of one of the world’s most remarkable countries.
+Drawing on interviews, his own life in the Netherlands, Dutch history and popular culture, he tells a story of floods and riots, engineering brilliance and wartime treachery.
+Through ten walks around towns and cities, fields and beaches, he reveals how the Dutch built a system that organised politics and tamed the water.
+But now, the Netherlands faces an unpredictable future as extreme weather threatens the flat landscape.
+Meanwhile, farmers are protesting on the streets and voters are voicing discontent over everything from immigration and inequality to a dysfunctional housing market.

 Author(s)